 The drought is not the only environmental issue Harvard-Westlake has faced.
 The environmental impact of the proposed three-story parking garage has sparked a flurry of complaints by neighbors.

-“Say no to destruction of trees and wildlife” demands a sign in heavy red lettering.
+“Say no to destruction of trees and wildlife” demands one protest sign in heavy red lettering.

 Signs with similar messages line Coldwater Canyon on the stretch between the school and Ventura Boulevard.